Local Rigidity of Teichm\"uller space with Thurston metric: Introduction

 \subsection{Acknowledgements}

 I am grateful to Kasra Rafi for sharing with me the question about the local rigidity of Thurston metric.
-I would also like to thank Weixu Su for his comments.
+I thank Weixu Su for his comments.
+Finally, I would like to thank the referee for his/her comments and suggestions.
 This work is supported by NSFC 11901241.